Reading time: 16 minutes

 Okinawan Blue Zone & Hara Hachi Bu

-The Okinawan men expect to live to about 84, while the women to almost 90.
-They have a growing community of people aged 100 years or more who are healthy in their day-to-day lives.
+Okinawans live unusually long lives — men expect to live to about 84, while women to almost 90.
+Many of them are over 100 years old and remain healthy and active in their daily lives.

-They routinely practice Hara Hachi Bu.
-This is the practice of eating less than what makes one feel full.
-It means eating up to the point when your stomach is roughly 80% full.
+They routinely practice Hara Hachi Bu—eating less than what makes one feel full, or eating up to the point when the stomach is roughly 80% full.

 7. Seek regular help from your doctor and other health professionals